hydraulic-institute/edb/readme.md

 - **author** - optional text to indicate who wrote the page.
 Will be injected at the end of the page.
 - **date** - optional date of last update.

-## Directory (Topic Headings)
+## Directory (Section Headings)
-Each directory **must include a `index.md` file.
+Each directory **must include a `index.md` file**.
 This file must include a meta data entry, but no additional content.
 The meta data should at least include the title.

 Note that each directory is prefixed with a number (i.e. 03_specific_speed).
 The naming convention is used to define the order of the sections in the table of contents.
 You can change the ordering simply by changing the directory names and rebuilding.